radiantearth/stac-api-spec/README.md

 either use `git submodule update --init --recursive` if you've already cloned it, or clone from the start with `git clone --recursive git@github.com:radiantearth/stac-api-spec.git`.

+**Implementation Recommendations:** Recommendations for implementing a STAC API may be found [here](implementation.md).
+These are mostly concerns that apply to an entire API implementation and are not part of the specification itself.

 ## Contributing

 Anyone building software that catalogs imagery or other geospatial assets is welcome to collaborate.